Kinto/kinto-heroku/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-## Updating your deployment config
+## Updating your deployment config after using the deploy button.

 First of all use the heroku command to login: